2022 Consumer Confidence Report

 - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.

-We’re very pleased to provide you with the 2018 Consumer Confidence Annual Quality Water Report.
+We’re very pleased to provide you with the 2022 Consumer Confidence Annual Quality Water Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
-Our goal is and always has been, to provide to you a safe and dependable supply of drinking water.
+Our goal is and always has been, to provide to you with a safe and dependable supply of drinking water.
 This report shows our water quality and what it means.

 A paper copy of the report is available per request at the utility's office, 501 Spring Avenue, Florence, WI 54121.